5roop/mak_na_konac/README.md

 Data was transfered from SwitchDrive in a zip and unzipped with `unzip Pescanik_STT.zip`.

-A [snakefile](Snakefile) was written to perform all the preprocessing:
+A [script](0_prepare_data.py) was setup for unzipping and preprocessing (removing the simple mistakes we discovered earlier) and then a [snakefile](Snakefile) was written to perform the conversion from mp3 to wav.
-* Transforming data to mono 16kHz wav
-* Fixing all the bugs we found earlier.